microsoft/vcpkg/docs/maintainers/vcpkg_extract_source_archive.md

 ```
 The deprecated overload extracts `<archive>` into `${working_directory}/<archive-filename>.extracted` if the target does not exist.

-All uses of the deprecated overload should be replaced with the main overload above.
+All uses of the deprecated overload should be replaced with the first overload above.

 ## Parameters